 - Contains no artificial preservatives or corn syrup

-- Can be adjusted to your exact taste preference
+- Can be adjusted slightly to match your personal taste

 Chick-fil-A Sauce Ingredients – What Chick-fil-A Sauce is made of